-ACLU Sues L.A.
-Police for Stonewalling Records Requests
+ACLU Sues LA Police for Stonewalling Records Requests

 Winston called the LAPD intransigent in the way it handles records requests on surveillance technology and other matters of public concern.

-“The technologies I’ve asked about — Palantir data-mining software, facial recognition for video cameras and powerful cell-site simulators used by the Pentagon and NSA — all have direct impact on Angelenos’ right to privacy that is guaranteed by the state constitution,” Winston told Courthouse News.
+“The technologies I’ve asked about — Palantir data-mining software, facial recognition for video cameras and powerful cell-site simulators used by the Pentagon and NSA — all have direct impact on Angelenos’ right to privacy that is guaranteed by the state constitution,” Winston said in a prepared statement.

 The LAPD did not immediately respond to a request for comment.